Sami-Jaffri/COSC421-Final-Project/README.md

 ## 3. Our Approach

 ### How did we solve it?
-We leveraged network science to analyze relationships between drugs, diseases, and side effects.
-By constructing a graph-based model, we provided a tool for visualizing these relationships and ranking treatment options based on a weighted effectiveness score derived from user reviews.
+We used network science to analyze relationships between drugs, diseases, and side effects.
+By constructing a graphic model, we provided a tool for visualizing these relationships and ranking treatment options based on a weighted effectiveness score derived from user reviews.

 ### What data did we use, and where did it come from?
 We analyzed a dataset containing over 3,500 drugs, their associated diseases, and common side effects.
-The data was sourced from publicly available platforms such as Kaggle.
+The data was sourced from public platforms such as Kaggle.
 We processed and merged multiple datasets to establish a comprehensive, structured resource for analysis.

 ---